tanghao-xiaomi/docs/en/device_dev_guide/file_system/file_system.md

     Purpose: Complete the final setting of the mount point, so that the file system is successfully mounted to the specified path.

-    > Description
-    >
-    > - After the mounting is completed, users can access the files and directories in the file system through the mount point.
-    > - When the mount point `mountpt_inode` is opened, the system will retrieve the corresponding file system information according to the `i_private` field.
+    Description: After the mounting is completed, users can access the files and directories in the file system through the mount point.
+When the mount point `mountpt_inode` is opened, the system will retrieve the corresponding file system information according to the `i_private` field.